UncleSocks/CyBlog/cyblog/content/posts/hipaa.md

 draft = false
 +++

 Similar to my previous post regarding RFC 6598 and Network Address Translation (NAT), when I was still studying for my master's degree in Information Security (InfoSec), I was tasked to present the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and how it relates to InfoSec.
-Being in this industry we are often tasked with safeguarding sensitive personal information, and this may include personal health information (PHI).
+Being in this industry we are often tasked with safeguarding sensitive personal information, and this may include protected health information (PHI).
 HIPAA of 1996 establishes a standard for protecting sensitive health information of patients from unauthorized disclosures [`1`].
 However, understanding HIPAA of 1996 and how to comply with it as an InfoSec professional can be daunting due to its scope and complexity.
-In this blog post, I will try to make HIPAA of 1996 digestible in the context of InfoSec and highlight available tools to assist professionals in their journey to compliance.
+In this blog post, I will try to make HIPAA of 1996 digestible and highlight available tools and resources to assist professionals in their journey to compliance.
+I hope this blog post can become a single-page reference or guide in understanding HIPAA in the context of InfoSec.

 # Overview of the HIPAA of 1996